 When the outcome of a construction contract can be estimated reliably and it is probable that the contract will be profitable, contract revenue is recognised over the period of the contract by reference to the stage of completion.
 Contract costs are recognised as expenses by reference to the stage of completion of the contract activity at the end of the reporting period.
 When it is probable that total contract costs will exceed total contract revenue, the expected loss is recognised as an expense immediately.
-Revenue is recognised only to the extent of contract costs incurred that is probable will be recoverable.
+Revenue is recognized only to the extent of contract costs incurred that is probable will be recoverable.
 The Company does not recognize profit on booking of such revenue ("Zero profit margin method") since it is not possible to determine the level of completion reliably.
-The costs include all expenses incurred in direct relation to the specific projects and a proportion of the fixed and variable general costs incurred on the basis of normal capacity for the Company's construction contracts.
+The costs inclured on the basis of normal capacity for the Company's construction contracts.
 On the balance sheet, the Company reports the net contract position for each contract as either an asset or a liability.
 A contract represents an asset where costs incurred plus recognised profits (less recognised losses) exceed progress billings; a contract represents a liability where the opposite is the case.